collective/collective.listingviews/README.rst

 - make a listingview tile for use in deco or collective.cover.
 Tile would include querystring to replace collection.
 If you wanted to instead reference a tile elsewhere we might need a referencebrowser widget that lets us pick tiles not just content?
 - provide a way to make bulk changes in content from one listingview to another listingview.
 This would allow a new "template" to be created and tested and then switched in production.
+- support the concept of functions instead of custom fields.
+When creating a function you specify which fields it can apply to, or the whole object (which makes it a custom field).
+In the listing view, you can now pick the field with or without that function applied.
+- interactive testing with a view in control panel of sample content with your functions applied, or a specifc view.
+- provide a way to turn a view into zpt so it can be used in fs code.
 - implement safe html filtering
 - support customisation of batching settings
 - support old style collections